Russian occupation of Kyiv Oblast

-The Russian occupation of Kyiv Oblast was a military occupation that began on the first day of the Russian Invasion of Ukraine; 24 February 2022.
-The capital, Kyiv was never captured during the invasion and was extensively bombed.
-However, many cities were captured near North and western parts of the Oblast.
+The Russian occupation of Kyiv Oblast was a military occupation that began on the first day of the Russian invasion of Ukraine on 24 February 2022.
+The capital, Kyiv, was extensively bombed during the invasion, but was never captured.
+However, many cities were captured near northern and western parts of the oblast.

 Occupation

 Arrival of Russian forces

 On 24 February 2022, Russian forces began invading Ukraine with their main target being the capital, Kyiv.
-Russian forces entered Kyiv Oblast and quickly captured Chernobyl and Pripyat, in the Chernobyl Exclusion Zone.
+Russian forces entered Kyiv Oblast and quickly captured Chernobyl and Pripyat in the Chernobyl Exclusion Zone.

-By 26 February 2022, Russian forces captured Hostomel, Borodianka, Vorzel and Bucha, and fought a gruesome battle for Antonov airport, which resulted in Russian victory.
+By 26 February 2022, Russian forces captured Hostomel, Borodianka, Vorzel and Bucha, and fought a gruesome battle for Antonov airport, which resulted in Russian victory, with battles and clashes ongoing near Irpin and Horenka.

 Kyiv

 On the morning of 25 February, three Russian saboteurs, dressed as Ukrainian soldiers, entered Obolon District, 10 kilometres (6 mi) north of the Verkhovna Rada building, the seat of the parliament of Ukraine.

 On 27 February, clashes between Ukrainian forces and Russian saboteurs continued.
 Meanwhile, local officials remained adamant that the city was still under full Ukrainian control.

-On February 28, a fresh wave of Russian troops advanced towards Kyiv, but little direct combat occurred, with only three missiles were fired at the city that day.
+On 28 February, a fresh wave of Russian troops advanced towards Kyiv, but little direct combat occurred, and only three missiles were fired at the city that day.
 Satellite images revealed the existence of a long column of Russian vehicles heading to Kyiv along a 64-kilometre-long (40 mi) highway approaching Kyiv from the north, and was approximately 39 km (24 mi) from the center of Kyiv.

 On the morning of 1 March, the Russian Ministry of Defense issued an evacuation notice to local civilians that they intended to target Ukrainian transmission facilities around Kyiv and that all nearby residents should leave the area.
 Hours later, a Russian missile struck the Kyiv TV Tower, killing five people and injuring five others.
 Vitaly Klitschko, mayor of Kyiv, banned the sales of alcohol in Kyiv while appealing to shop owners and pharmacy chains not to “take advantage” of the situation by raising the prices of "food, essential goods and medicines".

 On 22 March, Ukrainian forces launched a counter-offensive to drive the Russians away from the city.
 Ukrainian forces evacuated thousands of people from nearby suburbs and settlements, including 20,000 people in Boryspil alone, and took back surrounding villages and towns.